euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 However most of the affected objects are immutable anyway, so an initial data-synchronization is sufficient.

 ``PyList`` is an example for an affected object that is mutable via a macro.
 For ``PyList``, we perform an individual solution.
-The Jython class ``org.python.core.PyList`` uses a variable of type ``java.util.List`` (which is an interface) to store its back-end.
+The Jython class ``org.python.core.PyList`` uses a variable of type ``java.util.List`` (which is an interface) to store its backend.
 We wrote a wrapper, that provides access to the memory of the C-struct of ``PyListObject`` and implements the ``java.util.List`` interface on Java-side.
-If a ``PyList`` is mirrored, we replace its back-end by our wrapper.
+If a ``PyList`` is mirrored, we replace its backend by our wrapper.
 If it was initially created on Jython-side, we insert all its elements into the C counterpart on initialization.

 ``PyCell`` and ``PyByteArray`` are other examples that need mirror-mode, but are mutable.
 However, we have rough ideas how to deal with them, but since they are not used by NumPy, we don't put priority on implementing them.